jpclark6/little-shop/README.md

 ## Deployment

-The Little Shop App is hosted on [Heroku](https://evening-eyrie-16856.herokuapp.com/).
+The Little Shop Application is hosted on [Heroku](https://evening-eyrie-16856.herokuapp.com/).

 ## Tools Utilized